-■ PS 204 GOVERNMENT REGULATION OF BUSINESS & ECONOMY
+PS 204 GOVT REGULATION OF BUSINESS & ECONOMY

 (3 class hrs/wk 3 cr)

 Presents an analysis of selected U.S.

 national government policies and regulatory devices in areas of business and the economy.
-Emphasizes the background, development, administration and content of government regulatory policies in areas such as business, labor, agriculture, energy, natural resources and civil rights.
+Emphasis on the background, development, administration and content of government regulatory policies in areas such as business, labor, agriculture, energy, natural resources and civil rights.

-■ PS 205 INTERNATIONAL RELATIONS
+PS 205 INTERNATIONAL RELATIONS